box/box-typescript-sdk-gen/docs/docgen.md

 ## Get Box Doc Gen jobs by batch ID

-Lists Box Doc Gen jobs in a batch
+Lists Box Doc Gen jobs in a batch.

 This operation is performed by calling function `getDocgenBatchJobByIdV2025R0`.